lrmcfarland/starbugdb/README.md

 ## Observation UI access

-The observation UI access is separate from the database access.
+The Observation database access is separate from the admin database access.
 At this time you will need to use (user.py)[https://github.com/lrmcfarland/starbugdb/blob/master/www/user.py] to add users on the host.
 Until this is done, all user login attempts will fail as 'no user <user>'.